 Pulmonary function studies are essential for diagnosing asthma and for assessing the severity of asthma in order to make appropriate therapeutic recommendations.
-The use of objective measures of lung function is particularly important because subjective measures, such as patient symptom reports and physicians' physical examination findings, often do not correlate with the variability and succity, of ciaflous observation."
+The use of objective measures of lung function is particularly important because subjective measures, such as patient symptom reports and physicians' physical examination findings, often do not correlate with the variability and severity of airflow obstruction.
+14

 It is recommended that office spirometry be conducted in the initial assessment of all patients with, or being evaluated for, asthma and periodically thereafter as appropriate.
-Either spirometry or peak expiratory flow rate patients over 5 years old with moderate to severe asthma.
-For both spirometry and peak flow meter measurements, it is important to use correct techniques and equipment that meet established standards.
+Either spirometry or peak expiratory flow rate (PEFR) measured by a peak flow meter is recommended to assess the patient's response to therapy in the clinician's office, emergency department, and hospital.
+It is recommended that clinicians consider using home PEFR measurements to monitor the course of asthma and response to therapy in patients over 5 years old with moderate to severe asthma.
+For both spirometry and peak flow meter measurements, it is important to use correct techniques and equipment that meet established standards.6.7